mieweb/docs/content/functions/system-administration/interfaces/signature-pad-device.md

 The document is saved using document type ESIG. ![](../signature-pad-device.assets/abe990adfbc706dc1e0dff6ec786952d.png)

 Signature pad devices can also be used in conjunction with the mass immunization record tab.
-See other help documentation named *Mass Immunization Record Tab.pdf*
+See additional information regarding the [Mass Injection module](https://docs.webchartnow.com/functions/injection-immunization-management/injection-program-tab-recording-mass-injections/).